The Community Building… Boat-Project

 Now money and materials.

-The vessel is a 24’ Dory style vessel, that rows 8 sweeps, carries 10-11 Voyagers, and has a traditional gunter yawl sailing rig.
-With 7 tight watertight compartments, 11 bulkheads, and a WEST system glass coated plywood hull the boat will be virtually unsinkable, yet light enough for the crew to carry onto a beach.
+The vessel is a 24’-30′ Dory style vessel, that rows 8 sweeps, carries 10-11 Voyagers, and has a traditional gunter yawl sailing rig.
+With many watertight compartments, sturdy bulkheads, and a WEST system glass coated plywood hull these boats are virtually unsinkable, yet light enough for the crew to carry onto a beach.

-“You could probably drop this boat from a 747 and it would bounce.”
-Jokes local designer Kit Africa.
+“You could probably drop this boat from a 747 and it would bounce,” joked local designer Kit Africa.

 He and Jim Franken originally designed the hull for Mick Bird to row around the world in.
 He made it across the entire Pacific and then from Australia to Indonesia – over 10,000 miles under oars alone.
 This is a proven seaworthy design!

-“Mick Bird’s story was one of our inspirations” said Wayne, “He had a dream and made it happen.
-As he said, “You just get started and the rest follows.”
+“Mick Bird’s story was one of our inspirations” said Wayne, “He had a dream and made it happen.”
+As Mick himself said, “you just get started and the rest follows.”
 Mick jokingly called it the “Flying Sawdust Project” when he first started with nothing, but by the end he had rowed solo across the Pacific, was hooked by satellite to 32,000 schools and had Jackson Brown helping with his music video.

 The Greenest on the Blue

-The vessel, called a longdory will be an “Eco-appropriate” vessel.
+The vessel, called a longdory is an “Eco-appropriate” vessel.
 Low impact – sails and oars with a solar recharged state of the art electric outboard.
 The paints are sponsored by E-paints of Falmouth, Mass.
 Environmentally friendly paints, even bottom paint with no copper.

 “If you want to talk sustainable boat construction it is hard to beat WEST system.” says boatbuilder Russell Brown.
 No rust, no electrolysis, minimum materials, a renewable resource, and if properly maintained lasts longer than any other type of construction.